How to tie-dye a shirt in 7 easy steps

 The truth is that there are many ways to put the dye on a shirt, and that there are many ways for the shirt to be folded.
 It is the combination of both the folding and the dyeing that gives us the patterns.
 Don’t let it discourage you if you have other ideas on how you would like to dye.
 We found that the most fun we had tie-dyeing was when we were advancing in new territories and we let our curiosity guide us.

-Let the dye set on the shirt
+5) Let the dye react

 This is a question I’ve been asking myself a lot.
 How long should I really let the dyed shirt sit for?
 Called batching, this step is essential for the tie-dye because it takes time for the fiber-reactive dyes to properly color the fibers.
 We know that we need to let the tie-dye sit for a while, but really how long is too long, and do we really have to wait at all?